Some people refer to it as "Torque Multiplication"... we simply call it added acceleration!

 Disadvantages: Generates heat in hard use, requiring frequent fluid changes and high quality parts.
 Cheap clutches will burn out very quickly.
 If one wheel loses traction, differential reverts back to static lock.

 Viscous Style: BMW used this style first in the rear of the E30 325iX, it is also used by Subaru and others.
 The true viscous unit uses the shearing action of discs splined to the side gears rotating in proximity of discs splined to the housing to generate heat.
 The unique properties of this fluid are such that heat increases its viscosity ( instead of lessens) and it is this "drag" that hinders relative moment of the rear wheels.

-- Disadvantages: Very limited application styles, virtually impossible to properly rebuild.
-Very reactionary in that ther has to be relative wheel motion to generate heat, and therefore there is a significant delay in lock activation.
+Disadvantages: Very limited application styles, virtually impossible to properly rebuild.
+Very reactionary in that their has to be relative wheel motion to generate heat, and therefore there is a significant delay in lock activation.
 The total amount of lock is the least of all types of limited slip.

 Motorsport M-Variable Style: The M-variable is really a hydraulic/friction disc mechanism.
 That a viscous fluid is used offers some sealing and pressure advantages, but the fluid itself is not responsible for lock.
 The dynamic lock, over and above the static, is a result of fluid being forced into a moveable chamber that transfers pressure onto the disc pack from the "pumping" action of the one spinning rear wheel.

 Advantages: Can generate dynamic lock with only one wheel on the ground

 Disadvantages: Reactionary, in that when the minimal amount of static lock ( which dissipates from day one, with no mechanism to maintain the percent) is overcome and one wheel spins, there is a delay until the pump moves the fluid from the reservoir to the pressure chamber.
 And, you can never get 100% lock with this one either.